Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in St Albans - South, placing the area among the bottom 25% of areas assessed nationally

-Commercial approvals totaling $112.6 million have been registered this financial year, indicating strong commercial development momentum.
-Comparatively, St Albans - South has 11.0% less new development per person than Greater Melbourne and ranks among the 19th percentile nationally when assessed for buyer choices.
-This suggests limited options for buyers, supporting demand for existing properties.
-New development consists of 22.0% detached dwellings and 78.0% townhouses or apartments, marking a significant shift from the current housing pattern of 80.0% houses.
-This skew towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, likely due to diminishing developable land availability and evolving lifestyle preferences.
+The average expected construction cost value for new dwellings is $265,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This financial year has seen $112.6 million in commercial approvals, indicating high levels of local commercial activity.
+Compared to Greater Melbourne, St Albans - South has 11.0% less new development per person and ranks among the 19th percentile nationally, offering more limited choices for buyers and supporting demand for existing properties.
+This is reflective of the area's maturity and possible planning constraints.
+New development consists of 22.0% detached dwellings and 78.0% townhouses or apartments, a significant shift from the current housing pattern of 80.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 With around 931 people per dwelling approval, St Albans - South reflects a highly mature market.

 Frequently Asked Questions - Development